Writing JSON with the JSONTemplater

 Open the JSONTemplater.
 First, let’s add our sub-templates.
 Sub-templates are used to turn FME features into children of the ROOT template, or even other sub-templates.

 To add a sub-template, check the Sub Template box and then click the + button in the Sub Template table.
 In the Port field, rename this sub-template NEIGHBORHOOD.
-Add another sub-template and call it ART.
+Add another sub-template named ART.

 You’ll notice each Template field is red, meaning we must supply a value before we can click OK.
 Because we want to connect our new sub-template ports to features, start by just typing empty curly braces {} into each Template field.
 Your dialog should look like this: